Sergio Peris-Mencheta: Early life

+Career

 In 1998, Peris-Mencheta landed a role in teen drama television series Al salir de clase, which earned him popularity.
 He played Dani Daroca, one of the students of the Siete Robles school.

 He made his feature film debut in Jara (1999), in which he starred alongside the also debuting Olivia Molina and seasoned actress Ángela Molina.
 He portrayed Tato, a man who finds a mysterious and beautiful woman (Jara) living alone in the forest since she was a child, starting a murky relationship.